Lake Charles Workers Comp Lawyer

 Workers’ compensation is an important safety net for injured workers and their families.
 Most employees are covered by workers’ comp laws, which are enforced by The Office of Workers’ Compensation Administration (OWCA) and the Louisiana Workforce Commission.
-These organizations along with a Louisiana workers’ compensation lawyer can aid disputes regarding injuries (or death) that occur while performing occupational responsibilities.
+These organizations, along with a Lake Charles workers’ comp lawyer, can aid disputes regarding injuries (or death) that occur while performing occupational responsibilities.

 If your injury isn’t fairly compensated, the experienced injury lawyers at the Cox Law Firm are here to help.
 Our Louisiana legal team has more than 135 years of combined experience.
 We’re proud to serve the residents of Lake Charles and nearby communities in southwest Louisiana.